Oven-Baked Bacon Recipe

 • Bacon ice cream

 Keep bacon in cold storage.
 Buying extra packages and storing them in the freezer is helpful, and purchasing larger packages is often more economical, especially when you snag them on sale.
-Here's an easy way I've found to preserve the meaty strips in the freezer.
+Here's an easy way I've found to preserve the meaty strips in the freezer, ready for cooking bacon whenever you are.

-Lay the bacon slices side by side across an unrolled piece of parchment paper.
-Next, roll the meat up inside the parchment paper and store the roll in a large zip-top freezer bag in the freezer.
-The parchment paper keeps the slices separated and from sticking together when removed one at a time for cooking.
+Lay the bacon slices side by side on an unrolled sheet of parchment paper.
+Next, roll the meat in parchment paper and store the roll in a large zip-top freezer bag in the freezer.
+The parchment paper keeps the bacon slices separated and from sticking together when removed one at a time for cooking.
 There's no tearing the meat apart here!
 A 24-ounce package makes a couple of rolls that easily slip into a gallon storage bag.

 We all know how messy cooking bacon on the stovetop can be.
-With the splatters to clean up, there's the chance of getting burned from the grease popping out.
+With splatters to clean up, there's also a chance of getting burned by grease popping out of the pan.

 Cooking bacon in the microwave is safer, but it doesn't always yield the best results.
-It's quicker, but still requires attention when stopping and turning the bacon in the middle of cooking, and later cleaning up the splatters.
+It's quicker, but still requires attention when stopping to turn the bacon in the middle of cooking and when cleaning up the splatters later.

-Amazingly, there are no splatters or spills when baking this way in the oven.
+Amazingly, there are no splatters or spills like there are when cooking in a skillet on the stove, even though this is baking in the oven.
 I like using this Nordic Ware Oven Crisp Baking Tray.
-The heat travels around the meat to cook evenly, and clean-up is easy.
-The baked-in drippings wipe right off.
-I have used this pan several times and it still looks new.
+It holds a 1-pound package of bacon, the heat circulates around the meat to cook evenly, and cleanup is easy, as the bacon fat collects under the rack.
+I have used this rimmed baking sheet pan several times, and it still looks new.

 I consistently achieve the best results when baking bacon.
-It's a time-saver, as it allows me to set the pan in the oven and let it do its thing while I prepare the rest of my meal or dish.
-For me, baking is the best method.
+It makes bacon crispier, lets me cook a lot of bacon at once to consume or store for later, and saves time by letting me set the pan in the oven and let it do its thing while I prepare the rest of my meal.
+For me, oven- baked bacon is the best method.

 Print